nikevelik/FMI-ARCADE-WEB/README.md

         - The function opens the specified file and reads data from it in 64-character (512-bit) blocks.
 For each block, the `SHA256Step` function is called to update the subhashes and bit length.
 The index of the incomplete last block (`idxInBuffer`) is then stored for future reference.

         - After processing the entire file, the file stream is closed.

+8. compareHashes

+    0. The `compareHashes` function is designed to compare two hash strings, `hash1` and `hash2`, to determine if they match.
+The function returns `true` if the hashes are identical and `false` otherwise.

+    1. Parameters

+        - `hash1` (const char*): A pointer to the first hash string to be compared.
+        - `hash2` (const char*): A pointer to the second hash string to be compared.

+    2. Return Value

+        - `bool`: The function returns `true` if the hash strings match, and `false` if either `hash1` or `hash2` is null or if the hash strings differ.

+    3. Implementation Details

+        - The function iterates through each character in the hash strings and checks if the corresponding characters at the same position are equal.
+If any pair of characters differs, the function returns `false`, indicating that the hashes do not match.
+If the loop completes without finding any differences, the function returns `true`.